keithwhor/nodal/README.md

 **v0.2.x is pre-release, suggested for use in development only**

-Nodal is an opinionated API Server and Framework for quickly generating RESTful API services in [iojs](https://iojs.org/).
+Nodal is an opinionated API Server and Framework for quickly generating RESTful API services in [iojs](https://iojs.org/) using modern ES6 syntax and idioms.

+With the rise of client-side Single Page Applications, Nodal helps keep your concerns separated and focuses on being able to easily develop your back-end API with light support for static resources and templating where the need arises.

-It is intended to be used for cross-platform applications with various client-side implementations or loosely-coupled services where responses to requests are generally limited to structured data.
-(Though there is support for HTML and static resources, they are not a priority.)
+It is intended to be used for cross-platform applications with various client-side implementations (SPAs, mobile apps) or loosely-coupled services where responses to requests are generally limited to structured data.

 With a built-in command-line interface, models, controllers, templates, migrations and application architecture, Nodal provides all of the tools a